jtlapp/electron-affinity/README.md

 Note the following about this API:

-- The API must implement `ElectronWindowApi<T>` to get enforcement of window API type constraints, replacing `T` with the API's own class name.
+- The API implements `ElectronWindowApi<T>` to get enforcement of window API type constraints, replacing `T` with the API's own class name.
 - The methods are implemented as `window.webContents.send()` calls; the return values of window API methods are not returned.
 Code within the main process always shows their return values as void.
 - Methods can by asynchronous, but the main process cannot wait for them to resolve.
 - Even though `systemReport` received `report` via IPC, it exists as an instance of `SystemReport` with the `generateSummary()` method available.